 Good places to forage for mushrooms in Ontario

-While there are many places that offer great mushroom habitat in Ontario, it is not legal to pick mushrooms anywhere.
+While many places offer excellent mushroom habitats in Ontario, it is not legal to pick mushrooms anywhere.
 Many private and publicly owned lands entirely prohibit the removal of plants, mushrooms, or animals.
 Make sure to consult your local landowners and laws before picking mushrooms.
-The most common and abundant place to forage wild mushrooms in Ontario is on Crown Land.
+Ontario’s most common and abundant place to forage wild mushrooms is on Crown Land.

 Foraging on Crown Land in Ontario

-Crown Land is essentially public land that is used for a variety of public services such as economic development, tourism, and recreation.
+Crown Land is public land used for various general services such as economic development, tourism, and recreation.
 More than 80% of Ontario is Crown Land, of which 95% is in northern Ontario.
-The abundance of Crown Land and the fact that it is one of the only public spaces where foraging is allowed makes it an important asset for mushroom hunters.
+The abundance of Crown Land and the fact that it is one of the only public spaces where foraging is allowed makes it an essential asset for mushroom hunters.
 The Crown Land Use Policy Atlas can help you find areas where mushroom picking is permitted in Ontario.

 5 Places To Forage Mushrooms In Ontario